influxdata/flux/README.md

     // Functions are polymorphic
     add(a: 5.5, b: 2.5) // 8.0

+    // And strongly typed
+    add(a: 5, b: 2.5) // type error

-    // Access data from a database and store it as an identifer import "influxdb"
+    // Access data from a database and store it as an identifier
+    // This is only possible within the influxdb repl (at the moment). import "influxdata/influxdb"
     data = influxdb.from(bucket:"telegraf/autogen")

+    // When running inside of influxdb, the import isn't needed. data = from(bucket:"telegraf/autogen")

     // Chain more transformation functions to further specify the desired data cpu = data